rricharz/pidp11-2.11bsd/README.md

 One of the available historical Unix systems included is [2.11BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution).

-In this repository you can find examples of using 2.11BSD.
+In this repository you can find some short tutorials to get started with 2.11 BSD.

 **Adding a user**